 On September 29, 2023, a new US\$775 million 7-year Term Loan B - Tranche 3 was issued following the amendment of Cogeco Communications' First Lien Credit Facility related to its U.S. subsidiaries, in addition to a new US\$475 million 5-year Farm Credit Term Loan B and increasing the credit limit of the Senior Secured Revolving Facility from US\$150 million to US\$250 million and extending the maturity date to September 2028.
-The Corporation then reimbursed the US\$1.6 billion Tranche 1 of the Senior Secured Term Loan B Facility using the proceeds from the newly issued Term B loans, together with US\$150 million drawn on the Senior Secured Revolving Facility and US\$200 million of cash on hand.
+Cogeco Communications then reimbursed the US\$1.6 billion Tranche 1 of the Senior Secured Term Loan B Facility using the proceeds from the newly issued Term B loans, together with US\$150 million drawn on the Senior Secured Revolving Facility and US\$200 million of cash on hand.

-On December 13, 2023, Cogeco Communications initially financed its \$116.5 million share buyback transaction and related transaction costs and expenses through a drawdown on its existing term revolving facility (refer to the "Business developments" section).
-On December 11, 2023, in order to maintain its borrowing capacity, Cogeco Communications entered into a \$125 million non-revolving term credit facility, which is available to be drawn until April 9, 2024, and is currently undrawn.
+On December 13, 2023, Cogeco initially financed its \$280.0 million share buyback transaction and related transaction costs and expenses from proceeds from a portion of its Cogeco Communications' shares sold to Cogeco Communications for \$116.5 million and to CDPQ for \$73.2 million and from drawdowns from its term loan and credit facilities.
+As for Cogeco Communications, it initially financed the \$116.5 million repurchase and related transaction costs and expenses through a drawdown on its existing term revolving facility (refer to the "Business developments" section).
+On December 11, 2023, Cogeco entered into a 3-year \$75 million non-revolving term credit facility to partially finance its share buyback transaction, as mentioned above.
+On the same day, in order to maintain its borrowing capacity, Cogeco Communications entered into a \$125 million non-revolving term credit facility, which is available to be drawn until April 9, 2024, and is currently undrawn.

-8.4 Credit ratings
+8.4 Cogeco Communications' credit ratings